Surgical Procedures: Pelvic Exenteration

 What is a pelvic exenteration and how is it performed?

-A pelvic exenteration is the removal of a woman's uterus, cervix, ovaries, fallopian tubes, vagina and at times, the bladder, urethra and/or bowel, anus and rectum.
+A pelvic exenteration is the removal of a woman's uterus, cervix, ovaries, fallopian tubes, and vagina (the reproductive organs).
+There are times when the bladder, urethra and/or bowel, anus, and rectum are removed also.
+A pelvic exenteration may be used to treat some cases of gynecological cancers, such as recurrent cancers of the uterus, cervix, vulva or vagina.

 There are three types of pelvic exenteration: